shepmaster/rfcs/text/0000-missing-derefs.md

 pub unsafe trait DerefPure : Deref {}
 ```

-Implmenenting the `DerefPure` trait tells the compiler that dereferences
+Implementing the `DerefPure` trait tells the compiler that dereferences
 of the type it is implemented for behave like dereferences of normal
 pointers - as long as the receiver is borrowed, the compiler can merge,
 move and remove calls to the `Deref` methods, and the returned pointer